Flank/flank-dashboard/metrics/web/docs/01_web_module_architecture.md

 > Explain what a `Use Case` is.

 The `use case` is a class that represents a case of application using.
-This means that each use case contains a part of the application logic specific for the current module.
+This means that each `use case` contains a part of the application logic specific for the current module.
 The `use case`s are used to interact with the `data` layer from the presentation layer.
-Also, the use cases should not have any presentation or data-specific dependencies according to the dependency rule.
+Also, the `use case`s should not have any `presentation` or `data`-specific dependencies according to the dependency rule.

 > Explain why a `domain` contains a `repository` as well.